K3NOXOFFICIAL/Trans-Parent/README.md

 # Features

-+ Transparency: Enjoy a sleek and transparent interface for a modern look.
++ Transparency: Enjoy a sleek and Fully transparent / Blurred interface for a modern look.

 + Enhanced Emojis: Experience a richer selection of emojis for more expressive communication.